Daughter of Para Transpo user fuming over protest-related disruptions | CBC News

 'Staff will do their utmost'

-The ongoing demonstrations kept downtown OC Transpo buses out of service on Tuesday, while a message on OC Transpo's website urged Para Transpo users to call 613‑560‑5000, then dial 1.
+The ongoing demonstrations have delayed and at times cancelled downtown OC Transpo buses. a message on OC Transpo's website urged Para Transpo users to call 613‑560‑5000, then dial 1.

 "OC Transpo understands and is aware of the significant obstacles transit users are currently facing," the city's director of transit operations, James Greer, said in an emailed statement.